 Studio headphones are an important monitoring tool whether you are producing music, recording, or mixing and mastering.
-However, finding high-quality headphones for the studio can often be an overwhelming task.
+However, finding high-quality and best headphones for the recording can often be an overwhelming task.
 There are several different types of studio headphones and many considerations to be aware of before choosing the right headphones for the job.

 There are three main studio headphone design types: closed-back, open-back, and semi-open.
 Each type has an entirely different listening experience as well as advantages and disadvantages.
 When choosing a pair of studio headphones, consider which type best fits your monitoring needs.

 Closed-back headphones are typically used for both music production and recording.
 One of the primary advantages of closed-back headphones is noise isolation.
 Closed-back headphones work amazingly well at preventing sounds from the surrounding environment to bleed through.
 An isolated audio experience makes it easier to hear more sonic details within the music, especially at lower volume levels.

 However, the isolated design prevents sound from leaking out and causes pressure to accumulate inside the cup of the headphone which can give you a false impression of the low-end.
 Moreover, closed-back headphones are also considered to be less accurate for critical listening.
 The enclosed sound waves accumulate making everything sound more ‘colored’ because of all the reflections in a small space.
 However, the isolation allows you to focus on sounds better than open-back headphones and is necessary for the studio or on the stage.

 Open-back headphones and semi-open headphones are ideal for mixing and mastering because they are more accurate.
 These types of headphones typically have vented/perforated or mesh-covered ear cup enclosures that allow air and sound to flow in and out.